nicolasdugue/scisumm-corpus/result/result1.md

 **14** : Japanese analysis system based on llPSG[Kogure 891 uses 90% - 98% of the elapsed time in FS unification.

 ###Our Reference Sentences :
-0.976475805018
+0.194167861625

-**201** : By traversing two DGs&apos; nodeswith the same feature-address simultaneously, calcu lating the union of their K-classes, and copying arcs, their unification can be calculated as in Figure 5.
+**19** : Wroblewski claims that copying is wrong when an algorithm copies too much (over copying) or copies too soon (early copying).

-0.984701775366
+0.36440250983

-**183** : Let A : fat, , aN1 be the set of atoms of 7, that is, type symbols which cover 1.4 If there arenon-atomic type symbols which cover only one sym bol, for each such symbol a, a new atom is added &apos;A lattice is called complemented if its all elements have complements.[3] &apos;a is said to cover 13 if b &lt;7 a and b &lt;7 c &lt;-r a implies c = b. r1(p) VT T2(P), (10c) 01(P) n 02(0, and (10d) -{u3(q) I q E (Disagrâ,,,(p) (Oil.
+**18** : Previous research identified DG copying as a significant overhead.

-0.995311403785
+0.457701273726

-**107** : (8) XEx(p) Augmented terms are hereafter referred to simply as terms unless stated otherwise.
+**23** : Copying sharable parts is called redundant copying.

-1.0
+0.621587903228

-**216** : This paper has proposed an augmentation of feature structures (FSs) which introduces negative in formation into FSs in unification-based formalisms.Unification-based linguistic formalisms use lbs to describe linguistic objects and phenomena.
+**29** : Memory is wasted by such redundant copying and this causes frequent garbage collection and page swapping which decrease the total system efficiency.

-1.0
+0.791612408614

-**217** : Because lin guistic information can be described compactly usingdisjunctive and negative descriptions, l&apos;Ss and feature descriptions are required to treat such descrip tions.
+**20** : Ile proposed an incremental copy graph unification method to avoid over copying and early copying.

 #analysing the annotation 12

 ##The Citing Sentences :
 A more eNcient unification algorithm would avoid this redundant copying (copying structures that can be shared by the input and resultant graphs) (Kogure, 1990).

 ###The Corpus Reference Sentences :
-0.626854626035
+0.415786530912

 **203** : The LING unification method achieves structure sharing without the O(log d) data access overhead of Pereira's method.

-0.806070665642
+0.913816302896

 **22** : This is unnecessary because there are often input snbgraphs that can be used as part of the result graph without any modification, or as sharable parts between one of the input graphs and the result graph.

-0.992842676709
+0.786141680146

 **23** : Copying sharable parts is called redundant copying.

-0.14122177722
+0.919434146491

 **24** : A better method would nfinimize the copying of sharable varts.

 ###Our Reference Sentences :
-0.563125180363
+0.108515074347

-**198** : In a destructive graph unification method, winch is very simple, such a graph is represented by the data structures in Figure 4.
+**17** : These methods take two DGs as their inputs and give a unification result DG.

-0.63847450896
+0.12658369016

-**195** : A term structure is repre sented as a directed graph by assigning a graph nodeto each K-class as in Figure 2.
+**8** : In such unification-based formalisms, feature ~trueture (FS) unification is the most fundamental and ..~ignifieant operation.

-0.679174439799
+0.140578142281

-**213** : To simplify the explanation, the destructive version of graph unification is used above.
+**135** : This order is related to the unification failure tendency.

-0.691383779949
+0.172160898453

-**214** : Other versions based on more efficient graph unification methods such as Wroblewski's and Kogure's method [23, 16) have also been developed.
+**207** : The SING unification method introduces the concept of feature unification strategy.

-0.694162529142
+0.195671500348

-**215** : Furthermore, it is easy to modify other graph unification inethods[21, 61 to allow augmented 1TSs.
+**199** : In such cases, the SING unification method obtains efl]ciency gains.

 #analysing the annotation 13

 ##The Citing Sentences :
 Kogure (1990) proposed a lazy incremental copy graph (LING) unification that uses dependency-directed eol)yiug

 ###The Corpus Reference Sentences :
-0.577952603397
+0.787830373682

 **22** : This is unnecessary because there are often input snbgraphs that can be used as part of the result graph without any modification, or as sharable parts between one of the input graphs and the result graph.